Karankalvium/Follow-Along-Ecommerce/README.md

 ## Milestone 3: Project Overview

  1. Set up specified folders which is used for the backend.
  2. Initialized and configured the Node.js server
  3. Connected to the MongoDB
  4. Provided clear error messages for debugging.

+## Milestone 4: Project Overview

+1. Created a user model which is like a blueprint to how the user's data will be stored in the database.
+2. Created a user control which helps you manage whatever changes happens in your user data.
+3. Enabled and configured multer which allows the app to accept the files which are uploaded by the user.